MCP agent memory

 MCP agent memory your founder can actually see.

-RAAV exposes product memory through MCP so agents read and update the same repo-local truth — while founders review proposals, watch swimlanes, and supervise via audit.
+RAAV exposes product memory through MCP so agents read and update the same repository state.
+Founders see proposals, active lanes, and completed-run evidence in the console.

 What RAAV gives agents